What is the APM Project Management Qualification (PMQ)?

 Who is this qualification for?

-The PMQ, formerly known as APMP, syllabus assesses breadth of knowledge in all areas of project management and covers knowledge areas from the APM Body of Knowledge, including budgeting and cost management, conflict management, communication, earned value management, leadership, negotiation, procurement, sponsorship and teamwork.
+The PMQ, formerly known as APMP, syllabus assesses breadth of knowledge in all areas of project management and covers knowledge areas from the APM Body of Knowledge, including:

 There are two examination routes for the qualification:

-- A three hour paper where candidates must answer ten from sixteen questions.
+- A three hour paper with an additional 15 minutes reading time at the start where candidates must answer ten from sixteen questions.

-- For PRINCE2® Registered Practitioners a two hour paper that recognises prior learning.
+- For PRINCE2® Registered Practitioners a two hour paper with an additional 10 minutes reading time at the start.
 In this paper candidates must answer six from ten questions.

 How can I study for this qualification?

-You can study through our Accredited Training Providers, who offer the certificates in many different formats including classroom, online, CD, public and in-house courses.
-The sample paper below will support you in preparing for your examination.
+You can study through our accredited providers who offer the APM Project Management Qualification in many different formats including classroom, e-learning, distance learning, public and in-house courses.
+View full list of accredited training providers.